 I expect we will see a range of products at the SHOT Show in 2017.
 I’ve already seen a number of reloading products from other companies announced, such as the CFE BLK powder from Hodgdon.

 Right now the pistol and rifle loading market is represented by several quality manufacturers including Hornady, RCBS, Lyman, Dillon and Lee.
-MEC is already established in the shotshell market, so it will be interesting to see if the company can gain a foot hold with metallic loaders.
+(Note: You should definitely read the book Modern Reloading by Richard Lee.)
+MEC is already established in the shotshell market, so it will be interesting to see if the company can gain a foothold with metallic loaders.
 Competition is good for us consumers, so I hope MEC does well.